 You can combine a visit to the museum with a walk on one of the many walking trails in the area.
 The museum can also arrange for a guide to accompany you on a walk on the beautiful North Sea Trail.

-The museum has an auditorium, meeting room, café and shop.
-It is thus eminently suited for conferences, seminars, meetings, concerts and so on.
+The museum has an auditorium and meeting room, and is thus a suitable location for conferences, seminars, meetings, concerts etc.

 The museum shop sells books and a good range of gift items and souvenirs.
 Many of the items are produced locally.

 You can enjoy spectacular views of the sea and the rebuilt houses of Telavåg from the café.
 It has a large terrace where you can sit when the weather is fine.
 Freshly-made pancakes and cakes are on the menu every day, and groups that book in advance can request a more varied menu.

 |Groups min.
 20 pers.||80.00 Admission|